lharri73/wikipediaProject/README.md

-# Wikipedia Mapper
+# Wikipedia Game Mapper

+The Wikipedia Game Mapper is a tool that crawls through a random wikipedia page (and all pages that it links to) until it can find the goal page that is provided as input.
+The mapper performs a breadth-first search, only going n levels deep, serving as a brute force approach to solving [The Wiki Game](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game).

-This tool was started as a project that I planned to finish in a couple of hours.
+This started as a project that I planned to finish in a couple of hours.
 Needles to say, it ended up taking me a lot longer to finish simply because I kept seeing potential to make it better and better.

-## Building From Source
+### Building From Source

-This project was created using the c++98 standard, but with the addition of multithreading, the libraries added in c++11 made this significantly easier.
+This project was created using the C++98 standard, but with the addition of multithreading, the libraries added in C++11 made this significantly easier.

 NOTE that This project requires the use of [Google's Gumbo parser](https://github.com/google/gumbo-parser).